o2r-project/architecture/docs/01_introduction-and-goals.md

 Flexibility & modularity
 : In regard to the research project setting, the system components must be well separated, so functions can be developed independently, e.g. using different programming languages.
 This allows different developers to contribute efficiently.
+It must be possible to provide various computational configurations required by specific ERC which are outside of the included runtime.

 ### 1.3 Stakeholders